overhangio/tutor/docs/troubleshooting.rst

 "Running migrations...
 Killed!"
 -------------------------------

-The LMS and CMS containers require at least 4 GB RAM, in particular to run the Open edX SQL migrations.
+Older versions of Open edX required at least 4 GB RAM, in particular to run the Open edX SQL migrations.
 On Docker for Mac, by default, containers are allocated at most 2 GB of RAM.
-On Mac OS, if the ``make all`` command dies after displaying "Running migrations", you most probably need to increase the allocated RAM.
+On Mac OS, if the ``tutor local quickstart`` command dies after displaying "Running migrations", you most probably need to increase the allocated RAM.
 Follow `these instructions from the official Docker documentation <https://docs.docker.com/docker-for-mac/#advanced>`_.

 ``Build failed running pavelib.servers.lms: Subprocess return code: 1``